sematext/docs/docs/guide/integrations-guide.md

 ![Sematext Cloud - Select Environment](../images/guide/integrations/environments.png)

-After you select your environment, agent installation page will show up which gives you step by step instructions on how to install [Sematext Agent](../agents/sematext-agent/).
+After you select your environment, the agent installation page will show up, which gives you step-by-step instructions on how to install [Sematext Agent](../agents/sematext-agent/).

 ### App Integration